This degree is only available to Australian students

-Study on demand – a 100% online IT and data analytics degree designed specifically for online learning.
-Take full control over your study - access support seven days a week, engage with content from day one of your course, view learning resources 24/7, and log into the interactive online environment anywhere, any time and on any device.
+Study On Demand – a 100% online IT and data analytics degree designed specifically for online learning.
+Take full control over your study - access support seven days a week, plan your study to fit around your life, view learning resources 24/7, and log into the interactive online environment anywhere, any time and on any device.

 Combining two highly sought after areas of technology – data analytics and information technology – this degree will help you enter the workforce, or advance your career in the revolutionary field of IT and big data.

 Taught by leading researchers, you’ll learn to analyse and visualise rich data sources, how to spot data trends and to generate data management strategies.
 Discover how data can be used to achieve organisational objectives, whether it be through cost reductions, faster and more effective decision-making processes, or the development of new products and services.

 The flexibility of this degree puts you in control of when and where you study.
 We provide personalised and extended-hour support so you have the best chance to succeed and thrive in your studies.